Easy Low Fodmap Meals

 1/2 teaspoon freshly, ground cumin

-2 stalks green portion of scallion only, sliced thinly
+Two stalks of the green portion of scallion only sliced thinly

-1 large cucumber, seeded and chopped (We grew the Jin Lang a Chinese variety)
+One large cucumber, seeded and chopped (We grew the Jin Lang, a Chinese variety)

 1/2 cup chopped basil